NasirMalik/shinnxcc/README.md

 # GYG - Code Challenge (CC)

+## Architecture

 The app is implemented with the `MVVM` architecture .

+## SDK & Tools

-Xcode 10.1
+Xcode 10.1<br />
-Swift 4.2
+Swift 4.2<br />
-iOS: 12.1
+iOS: 12.1<br />

+## Considerations

-✔       Separate Network, Model, ViewModel and Controller layers to make project more scaleable ✔       Generic and project level usage code is seperated into extensions ✔       Physical groups are created to depict shape of real  project ✔       Test Cases still needs to be worked on
+✔       Separate Network, Model, ViewModel and Controller layers to make project more scaleable<br /> ✔       Generic and project level usage code is seperated into extensions<br />
+✔       Physical groups are created to depict shape of real  project<br />
+✔       Test Cases still needs to be worked on<br />
-✔       Solution can serve as pilot to a scalebale application.
+✔       Solution can serve as pilot to a scalebale application<br />

 ## Installation